carloscastellanos/teaching/480/syllabi/IGME480_Spring2025.md

 ## Journal & Documentation

-Every assignment requires that you document your process. ⚡️ **You will be expected to keep an online journal/blog** ⚡️ of your work in this class.
+Every assignment requires that you document your process. :zap: **You will be expected to keep an online journal/blog** :zap: of your work in this class.
 Project updates, research process, readings, interesting links – all of these go in your journal.
 Specific requirements will be provided for each assignment.
 Part of these requirements will entail the submission of a ["Field Report"](https://github.com/carloscastellanos/teaching/blob/master/480/syllabi/field-report.md).
 You will periodically be asked to "survey the field".
 That is, browse various blogs, web sites, academic journals or other resources in order to deepen your knowledge of the field and familiarize yourself with the current state of the art.
 You will then be expected to report on your findings — hopefully with a critical perspective.
 Some weeks, the "Field Report" deliverables may be thematically oriented.
 There is no restriction on the sources of information you may use.

 The journal is a reflection of yourself as a professional and should demonstrate that.
-Therefore, even if you do have a website/blog already, ⚡️ **_this course requires that you create a website/blog unique to this course_** ⚡️ .
+Therefore, even if you do have a website/blog already, :zap: **_this course requires that you create a website/blog unique to this course_** :zap: .
 This will be a website that you will continue to use throughout this course and perhaps your duration in the program.
 For this semester I am asking everyone to create an account on the free blogging platform [WordPress.com](https://wordpress.com).

 In addition to the journal, you will also upload your programming assignments (with some possible exceptions) to GitHub.
 This will make it easier for all of us to see your programming assignments.
 You will simply need to post a link to the GutHub repository in your assignment submission.